All Episodes

 Then now we have these USA or American Iranian academics being held against their will.

-And just the other day they had these rocket launchers and rockets that are actually developed and provided by Iran, being used against American military in Iraq.
+And just the other day, they had these rocket launchers and rockets that are actually developed and provided by Iran being used against American military in Iraq.

-When is the U.S. government gonna respond?
+When is the U.S. government going to respond?

-Well, we have responded.
+Oh, we have responded.

 We have issued condemnations.

-We have said we don't like what you're doing, and we're gonna sit down and talk to them.
+We have said, we don't like what you're doing.

 Yeah, exactly.